Fuscina/simple-dll-injector/README.md

 - ExeName = The name of the process you want to inject in to.
 Eg: Game.exe
 - DLLName = The name of the dll you want to inject.
 Eg: Test.dll
-- KeepOpen = If you want to keep the injector open after inject.
-Set to (true, 1, on) or (false, 0, off)
+- KeepOpen = If you want to keep the injector open after inject set to true if not leave it blank.

 ```cmd
 start injector.exe ExeName DLLName KeepOpen